bryntum/chronograph/src/guides/AdvancedFeatures.md

 Takeaways:
-- Reading/writing from/to the identifiers is only possible inside of certain "scope" ([[ChronoGraph]] instance)
+- [[ChronoGraph.read|Reading]]/[[ChronoGraph.write|writing]] from/to the identifiers is only possible inside of certain "scope" ([[ChronoGraph]] instance)
-- There's a special lightweight kind of identifiers - "variables", that represents user input.
+- There's a special lightweight kind of identifiers - [[Variable|variables]], that represents user input.
 - The data in the scope conforms to the "reactive contract", which means that reads from the identifiers will return consistent values with regard to previous writes.
-- If identifier is computed to the "same" value (the notion of "sameness" can be configured with the [[Identifier.equality]] property), dependent identifiers are not re-calculated, minimizing the number of computations.
+- If identifier is computed to the "same" value (the notion of "sameness" can be configured with the [[Identifier.equality|equality]] property), dependent identifiers are not re-calculated, minimizing the number of computations.
 By default, the equality is implemented with `===` operator.

 Mixed identifier.
 ProposedOrPrevious effect